Overlap, matching, or entropy weights: what are we weighting for?: Introduction

-The paper is organized as follows.
-We start the next section with key questions that help define the purpose of our study and what we intend to accomplish.
-Then, in Section \ref{sec:bal.wgts}, we introduce some notations and present the family of balancing weights, specify their related estimands, and define the corresponding estimators we will consider throughout this paper.
-Of particular interest in this exposition are: what it is being estimated and what are the target populations when using these balancing weights?
-This sheds lights on what we are after when we use IPW to estimate ATE.
-Next, we consider how these estimators (OW, MW, EW, and IPW) are impacted by the proportion of treated participants and provide proper interpretations of their estimates.
-In light of what we have uncovered in this paper, the average treatment effect (ATE) does estimate a measure that is counter-intuitive to what we expect or of clinical or epidemiological importance when the proportion $p$ of treatment participants is small ($<30\%$) or large ($>70\%$).
-In that regard, the illustrative example of Section \ref{sec:key_questions} sets the scene for the main idea of this paper and informs the simulations we have conducted in Section \ref{sec:simulations}.
-Finally, we make the case for the use of OW, MW, or EW when the goal is to estimate a treatment effect from a total population perspective.
+The rest of the paper is organized as follows.
+We start in the next section with key questions that help define the purpose of our study and what we intend to accomplish.
+Then, in Section \ref{sec:bal.wgts}, we introduce notations and present the family of balancing weights.
+We specify their related estimands and define the corresponding estimators.
+Of particular interest are questions related to what is being estimated and what the target populations are when using these balancing weights?
+Next, we explore how the estimators are impacted by the proportion of treated participants and provide proper interpretations of their estimates.
+The illustrative example in Section \ref{sec:key_questions} sets the scene for the main idea of this paper and informs the simulations in Section \ref{sec:simulations}.

-While in practice we still need to clearly formulate our scientific questions of interest, we should also expect to equally provide appropriate responses, with accurate, efficient, and robust inference.
-Hence, we evaluate the finite-sample-size performance of the different weighting schemes and related estimators using Monte-Carlo simulation studies, in Section \ref{sec:simulations}.
-We considered a range of data features, leading to different treatment allocations, under both homogeneous and heterogeneous treatment effects and considered some model misspecifications.
-The methods are illustrated, in Section \ref{sec:data}, using a data from a healthcare study.
-In this example, we evaluate the impact of racial disparities on healthcare expenditure.
-Technical proofs as well as additional simulation details and data application results are presented in the Supplemental Material.
+We evaluate the performance of the estimators using Monte-Carlo simulation studies in Section \ref{sec:simulations}, covering three different treatment allocations, under various treatment effects and model specifications.
+The methods are illustrated, in Section \ref{sec:data}, to evaluate the impact of racial disparities on healthcare expenditure.
+Technical proofs, additional simulation details and data application results are presented in the Supplemental Material.